rmorse/babel-plugin-jsx-template-vars/README.md

 1. Assumes you already have a React/Preact app with your development/production builds setup.
 2. Create an additional build, a **pre-render** - which renders your app and extracts the rendered html (markup after running your app) into a file so it can be processed later on your server.
 3. **Add this plugin to the pre-render build** to add the Mustache tags to the html output.
-4. Configure by adding `.templateProps` to components that have dynamic data.
+4. Configure by adding `.templateVars` to components that have dynamic data.
 5. Via your server side language (eg PHP), process the saved template file and pass in your data.

 ## How to use